abdelhaqa/WebSocket/README.md

 It uses an embeded server to host the websocket service and then uses a Java client to connect to the service.
 Once the connection is established, client can keep on sending sample messages and then service end point returns the response back to the client.

-To run the application:
+### To run the application:

-First Run the server by running WebSocketServer.java.
+First Run the server by running and then if it's successful run client program.
-If it runs successfully, you will see appropriate message on your console.
+- WebSocketServer.java

-Then, run the client program, ClientWSEndpoint.java.
+- ClientWSEndpoint.java.

 Once client is run, you can type any text and it will be sent to the server.
 Logs confirm the same.